Eutelsat Long March buy puts ITAR, U.S. launcher policy back in spotlight

 The purchase of a telecommunications satellite launch on a Chinese Long March by Eutelsat is refueling the debate over reforming U.S. technology export rules, and raises the specter of a future launcher glut.
 Eutelsat indicated in May 2008 that it had concluded a multi-launch insurance agreement that would allow it to utilize any rocket, including China’s Long March, which is slowly returning to the commercial launch scene after a 10-year absence.
 The agreement could apply to any ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Launch Providers Fear New Entrants Could Lead to Overcapacity".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Launch Providers Fear New Entrants Could Lead to Overcapacity".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.